 If Madore can even end up being a backup goaltender with the San Antonio Rampage this season then the Panthers will be able to pat themselves on the back for discovering an undrafted gem.
-While nothing is guaranteed and Madore has only seen limited minutes, the emergence of undrafted tryouts such as himself are what rookie camps across the NHL so great.
+Though their NHL futures are never guaranteed, the emergence of undrafted tryouts like Madore are what make rookie camps so special.

 Update: With the announcement today that backup goaltender Scott Clemmensen will be missing around three weeks after undergoing knee surgery, the likelihood of Madore getting invited to next week’s training camp have become a very real possibility.